Wardrobe of Mary, Queen of Scots: Mourning clothes in white and black

 In April 1562, Randolph wrote about plans for Mary's interview with Elizabeth in England, and he thought the Scottish party would be dressed in black cloth, to suit Mary's wearing of mourning clothes and also save money.
+Mary asked the Privy Council to support her interview plans on 19 May.
 At the end of May, Mary invited the Hepburn or Cockburn Laird of Ormistoun, the Earl of Cassilis, and others to come the borders for the meeting of the queens.
 They were instructed that her "whole train will be clad in dule, therefore address you and such as will be in your company in like sort".
 The meeting (at York) was cancelled.
 Mary made a progress to Aberdeen and Inverness Castle instead.
+Randolph said the court had cast aside its "sorrowful garments and mourning weeds" in June 1562.

 Mary incorporated mourning clothes into the ceremony when she married Lord Darnley on 29 July 1565.
-She entered the chapel of Holyroodhouse wearing "a great mourning gown of black" with a hood, a costume said to resemble her dress at her first husband's funeral.
+She entered the chapel of Holyroodhouse wearing "a great mourning gown of black" with a "great wide mourning hood".
+Randolph said the costume resembled her dress at her first husband's funeral.
 After the wedding and mass, she went to her bedchamber and courtiers unpinned these garments, and her ladies put on her new costume.
 There were three wedding rings, a gold ring with a rich diamond and red enamelling was perhaps the principal.
 Her costume and its solemn removal was described by Thomas Randolph in a letter to the Earl of Leicester:She had on her backe the greate murning gowne of blacke, with the greate wyde murning hood, not unlyke unto that whiche she woore the deulfull daye of the buriall of her husbonde ... there [in her chamber] beinge required according to the solemnitie to off her care, and leave asyde these sorrowful garments ... she suffreth them that stood by, every man that could approve, to tayke owte a pyne, and so being committed unto her ladies, changed her garments.

 Mary's mourning clothes after the death of Darnley in February 1567 required 24 papers of pins.
 The fabric was black serge of Florence, with some black plaid, the skirt and sleeves were silk chamlet lined with taffeta, the headdresses were linen and camerage (cambric).
 Florian Broshere, the tapestry worker and embroiderer, draped her bed and hanged the chapel at Holyrood with fine French black.